stephtdouglas/PHEW/README.md

 # PHEW (PytHon Equivalent Widths):

 Python tools to calculate the equivalent width, line depth, and full width at half maximum of a line for a given spectrum using  [PySpecKit](https://github.com/pyspeckit/pyspeckit).
-By: Munazza Alam
+By: Munazza Alam and Stephanie Douglas

 ### Information
 Created on July 8, 2015 from a variety of spectral line analysis routines I have written in the past.
 All uncertainties on measurements are estimated via Monte Carlo iterations.